 Lance Alstodt has served as our Chief Executive Officer, President and Chairman of the Board since November 2020.
 He served as our Executive Vice President and Chief Strategy Officer from October 2018 to February 2020.
 Since 2013, Mr. Alstodt has served as Chief Executive Officer of MedVest Consulting Corporation, an advisory and capital firm that focuses exclusively on the healthcare industry.
 Prior to MedVest, he was an investment banker with over 23 years of experience with respect to healthcare investment banking, including mergers and acquisitions.
 From 2011 to 2013, Mr. Alstodt was a Managing Director at Leerink Partners where he helped lead its medical technology sector.
 From 2009 to 2011, he was a Managing Director and Head of Medical Technology at Oppenheimer & Co.
 From 2000 to 2009, Mr. Alstodt was a Managing Director in the Healthcare Group and Global Mergers and Acquisitions Group at Bank of America Merrill Lynch.
-He previously spent seven years as a Vice President in the Global Mergers and Acquisitions Group at J.P.
-Morgan Chase, where he worked extensively on acquisitions, leveraged buyouts, private and public financings, exclusive sales and general advisory assignments.
-Mr. Alstodt received a degree in Economics from the State University of New York at Albany, with a secondary concentration in Finance and Marketing.
+He previously spent seven years as a Vice President in the Global Mergers and Acquisitions from the State University of New York at Albany, with a secondary concentration in Finance and Marketing.
 We believe that Mr. Alstodt's executive-level management experience with us and other healthcare businesses and his extensive experience in the investment banking field relating to the healthcare sector give him the qualifications to serve as one of our directors.